-Offer freebies and reminders: You should be sending potential clients away from your stand with a business card, flyer, or a branded freebie to remind them who you are and why they need to do business with you, or to stay in touch.
+3. Give out gifts, flyers and freebies: You should be sending potential clients away from your stand with a business card, flyer, or a branded freebie to remind them who you are and why they need to do business with you, or at least stay in touch.
 Sponsorship deals dependent, you may have a budget for a few promotional freebies.
-Branded pens, lanyards, key chains, mugs are likely to hang around people’s homes and offices for months to come, but it’s also worth thinking about those that people may need for their visit - a bag, a sun hat or fan may be useful.
+Branded pens, lanyards, key chains, mugs are likely to hang around people’s homes and offices for months to come, but it’s also worth thinking about those that people may need for their visit - a strong bag, reusable bottle, sun hat or fan may be useful.

-Arrange networking events: These needn’t be too big or fancy.
+4. Arrange networking events: These needn’t be too big or fancy.
 Arrange a simple drinks and nibbles event on the stand.
 If you have a bigger budget to play with, you could host or join on to a larger drinks or networking event to get to know new people and access new markets.
-Send communications such as email campaigns in advance of the show, and distribute flyers on the ground inviting the relevant people.
-A competition or prize giveaway will always provide some interest.
+Send communications, such as press releases and email campaigns in advance of the show, and distribute flyers on the ground inviting the relevant people.
+A competition or prize giveaway will always provide some additional interest.

 Trade show trends, technologies and developments

 It’s no surprise that in such a creative industry there are a wealth of new trends, technologies and developments to keep up with.
 This generally means that each and every time you exhibit at a show, you could provide new and exciting technologies to entice and impress visitors to your stand – budget permitting.
 We spoke to Nick Marks, managing director of RADAR Exhibitions.

 What are the most exciting trends, technologies and developments in the events marketing sector currently?